 Use this page to upgrade the SyncServer's software.
-This can be done using the web interface to upload the new software from workstation, or using the keypad/display interface to upload the new software from a USB flash memory device connected to one of the Sync-Server's USB ports.
-Please consult Upgrading System Software (on page 140) before upgrading the software.
+This can be done using the web interface to upload the new software.
+Please consult Upgrading System Software (on page 105) before upgrading the software.

 Note: Please avoid decompressing the .tar upgrade file prior to upgrading the SyncServer.
 The SyncServer will not install software from an upgrade file that has been modified or decompressed and recompressed.
-If needed, please download a new software file from Symmetricom.
+If needed, please download a new software file from Microsemi.